+This article will provide guidance on Virginia Rules of Civil Procedure.
 Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
 We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections, or suggestions should be directed to email@example.com.
+Comments, corrections, or suggestions should be directed to firstname.lastname@example.org.

 Virginia Process Service Requirements

 Virginia Rules of Civil Procedure § 8.01-285.
 Definition of certain terms for this chapter; process, return, statutory agent.

 For this chapter:

 1. The term “process” shall be deemed to include notice;

 2. The term “return” shall be deemed to include the term “proof of service”;

 3. The term “statutory agent” means the Commissioner of the Department of Motor Vehicles and the Secretary of the Commonwealth.
 The successors of either when appointed under the law for service of process on the nonresident defined in subdivision 2 of § 8.01-307.